 It has a small number of options such as setting the center of the effect. all very useful) especially considering how responsive Affinity Photo is (it is a super fast application).
 Set focus or origin point and set radius.
 Click Apply

 Apply the effect multiple times via the repeat feature.
-Apply the Zoom Blur multiple times via the Blur menu.
-Vary the settings for each.
-Record via Macro panel.
+Apply the it multiple times via the Blur menu.
 The only trouble with the repeat is that you can't change the settings so the origin of the effect is always in exactly the same position each and every time.

 The filter effect can be applied but you can add a post-effect touch, fade it.
-Fade the zoom via the layer menu and fade command.
+Fade the it via the layer menu and fade command.
 You can change the fade or opacity of the effect but you can also change the blend for the effect.
-The zoom might be pretty good in normal blending mode, it might even better in darken but you may find true magic with the vivid light setting.
+The result may be pretty good in normal blending mode, it might even better in darken but you may find true magic with the vivid light setting.

-You can create all kinds of color streaks using a combination of adding noise via the add noise filter and the zoom effect.
-Re-apply the noise effect multiple times and then add the zoom.
+You can create all kinds of color streaks using a combination of adding noise via the add noise filter and the effect.
+Re-apply the noise effect multiple times and then add the blurring effect.
 You can also then use the powerful adjustment layers to re-color and more.